monovita/qauto-playwright-ts/README.md

 # Playwright Testing Project for qauto.forstudy.space

 Hello!
-This is my testing project for [qauto.forstudy.space](https://qauto.forstudy.space/panel) using Playwright and JavaScript.
+This is my testing project for [qauto.forstudy.space](https://qauto.forstudy.space/panel) using Playwright and TypeScript.
 I developed this project as part of my learning journey in test automation.

 The workflow, defined in the `.github/workflows/playwright.yml` file, executes Playwright tests on specified environments and browsers.
 After the test execution, Playwright generates a comprehensive report detailing both passed and failed scenarios.
 The GitHub Actions workflow is set up to automatically publish this Playwright test report to GitHub Pages.